opendott-wats/The-Drawing-Thing/README.md

 The choice of iOS as a platform was part accidental due to fact it being a stack pf hardware ready at hand; and part because of the comparably high privacy precautions put up by the operating system and respectively the HealthKit API.
 Furthermore is presented a well working distribution system for updates in a remote setting in which during the Covid-19 pandemic an in-person meeting with the participant was not possible.

+## Documentation of Protoypes

+### step 1

+ideating and sketching with step data as a follow up activity to the hpatic memories concept

+### step 2

+create an experience prototype which can support haptics using a smartphone

+### parallel step 2

+Try to create a step counter using available open technology and other electronic modules.

+- Show data captures
+- Picture of the compact boards

+conclusions

+### step 3

 # Licenses

 Source code newly written by the researcher in this repository is licensed under